ziqintian/Music-Recommendation-Generator/README.md

 Music Recommendation Generator
 ===========================
 ## SI568 Mini Project

+Don't know what songs to listen?

+Want to have some new songs to start your day?

+Wanna more recommendations?

-This is a music recommendation system that suggests songs based on the user's age, gender, mood, weather, genre, and favorite artists.
-The system uses OpenAI's GPT-3 to generate recommendations based on the user's input.
+Music Recommendation Generator is a music recommendation system that suggests songs based on the user's age, gender, mood, weather, genre, and favorite artists.
+It uses OpenAI's GPT-3 to generate recommendations based on user's inputs.

 Getting Started
 ---------------